aschmelyun/docker-compose-laravel/README.md

 ```
 docker ps -a && docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q) && docker ps -a && docker images && docker rmi -f $(docker images -a -q) && docker images
 ```

+## How to pull or create a Laravel project

+1 - `Clone your project` OR `Create a new project` OR  `Copy all of the files` directly into this `src/` directory.
+2 - Build the Docker service: `docker-compose up -d --build site`
+3. In your terminal go to the `docker-compose-laravel/src` folder: `cd docker-compose-laravel/src`
+4. Remove the `README.md`: ```cd src/ && rm README.md```
+5. Create a new Laravel project ```docker-compose run --rm composer create-project laravel/laravel .```
+6. Example: `~/vhosts/docker-compose-laravel/src(master)$ docker-compose run --rm composer create-project laravel/laravel .`